-Admittedly, when I was younger, I never thought much of skincare because skincare was never as exciting to me as color products (i.e. makeup).
+When I was younger, I never cared about developing a healthy daily skin care routine.
+Compared to makeup, skincare was never exciting to me.
 Although I suffered from bad acne during my adolescence, I never felt the need to invest in great skin care habits because the root of my “bad” skin was genetic.

 My Skin Concerns